hellopipu/PromptMR/promptmr_examples/cmrxrecon/README.md

 ### Preprocess the training dataset

-For efficient data access during training, it's advisable to convert MATLAB files in TrainingSet to fastMRI-style h5py format.
+For efficient data access during training, it's advisable to convert the original MATLAB data files in TrainingSet to fastMRI-style h5py format.
 Please modify the `data_path` in the following command to your own path of the downloaded CMRxRecon dataset.
 The converted h5py files will be saved in the `h5py_folder` folder.
 After the conversion, the data will be automatically split into 100 training and 20 validation cases.

 ```bash
 python prepare_h5py_dataset_for_training.py \